 I made my peace with this a long time ago.

 I knew about some of my shortcomings from an early age.
 I was far below average in athletic ability.
 And, being a fat kid, in looks.
-On the other hand, I was an academic genius who was always the top of the class.
+On the other hand, I was an academic genius who was always the top of my class.

 For a long time I longed to be above average in my weak areas – especially athleticism, attractiveness and being cool.